denten-books/plain-text/2-device.md

 -->

-At the very least, we must admit that such simulations do not rest on the immaterial "turtles all the way down," unless that is, one believes that the universe itself is a type of Turing computation [@deutsch_quantum_1985;
+In the least, we must admit that such simulations do not rest on the immaterial "turtles all the way down," unless that is, one believes that the universe itself is a type of Turing computation [@deutsch_quantum_1985;
 @lloyd_ultimate_2000; @piccinini_computational_2007].
 At some point, the